Background to Clean Care is Safer Care

 - The WHO "My Five Moments for Hand Hygiene"; a user-friendly, innovative way to understand, monitor and practice hand hygiene action at the point of patient care.

 - A Multimodal Improvement Strategy based on the recommendations in the Guidelines; field tested in a wide range of different health-care settings for feasibility, adaptability and success, subsequently demonstrated both in high and low-/middle-income countries.

-- A package of 32 implementation tools to support the Strategy (thus far in three official WHO languages) including posters, templates, instructions.
+- A package of over 30 implementation tools to support the Strategy (thus far in three official WHO languages) including posters, templates, instructions.

-- WHO Hand Hygiene Self-Assessment Framework, to help track progress with hand hygiene sustainability.
+- A WHO Hand Hygiene Self-Assessment Framework, to help track progress with hand hygiene sustainability.